Dynamic-Book/DyboApp/resources/doc/Dybo project.md

 The interim Dybo will have a different settings.
 Its purpose is to explore the concept with prototypes build with off-the-shell component.

 # Why it's open and free?
-Both free software and hardware makes the Dybo easier to adapt to local needs.
+Both free software and hardware makes the Dybo easier to adapt to local needs: freedom to modify, to update, to repair and to assemble.

 Administrating a fleet of free software systems proved to be easier by avoiding undocumented features often found in proprietary systems.
-There is no such things as shadowed area in free software and hardware.
+There are no such things as shadowed area in free software and hardware.

 # Why join?
 ## Users
 While it is both a software and hardware project, the Dybo application can be installed on your own device, preferably a GNU/Linux system to enjoy all its  features.

 ## Developers
-Join an exciting project where you can gain tremendous experiences in agile software development[2], GNU/Linux system, design.
-If you are more a hardware person, the interim dynabook
+Join an exciting project where you can gain tremendous experiences in agile software development[2], GNU/Linux system, hardware design and prototyping with the interim Dybo.

+# How to get involved?
+We welcome Smalltalk and GNU/Linux system developers, educators, designers and testers.
+Visit our Dybo GitHub organisation.

+# Community
+The Dybo project is build by enthusiastic persons for whom the values of free software and hardware are central.
+We cherish agile development thanks to our Cuis-Smalltalk development system.
+With this system we explore new way to design both end-user applications and dynamic knowledge models for the educators and the learners.

+Moreover, by essence our development models make these end-user software learnable, modifiable and driven by script.
+We truly believe in empowering the end-user by providing the right environment and tools.

 [1] Old English bisignis ‘anxiety’ (see busy, -ness); the sense ‘state of being busy’ was used from Middle English down to the 18th century.